-Louisville Metro Parks and Recreation manages five public cemeteries including Meadow View, Western, Portland, Manslick and River Valley.
+Louisville Parks and Recreation manages five public cemeteries including Meadow View, Western, Portland, Manslick and River Valley.
 In total, these five cemeteries amount to 35.685 acres.

-The second burial ground, Western Cemetery (approximately 10.2 acres), was established in 1830 between Fifteenth and Eighteenth Streets on Jefferson and referred to as the Lower Jefferson, or pioneer, cemetery.
+(approximately 10.2 acres), was established in 1830 between Fifteenth and Eighteenth Streets on Jefferson and referred to as the Lower Jefferson, or pioneer, cemetery.
 The first Louisville city directory in 1832 includes a map by E. D. Hobbs that shows the "New Burying Ground."
 This second public burying ground officially closed in 1893, and many of those buried there were removed to other cemeteries.
 Today much of this cemetery lies in ruins, and only a few records remain.
 Many of the earliest citizens were laid to rest in this pioneer cemetery.

 Some few years after the opening of Western, a need for a new burying ground in the east was realized.
 The Johnston family farm, called Cave Hill, was purchased.
 The cemetery was dedicated on July 25, 1848.
 Cave Hill, located at 701 Baxter Avenue contains the largest number of burials to date.

 Western Cemetery has approximately 5,000 plots.
 Currently, the cemetery is at capacity.
 From what we’ve gathered from the history published in the Encyclopedia of Louisville, we believe this is the second oldest public cemetery in Louisville and one we (Louisville Metro Parks & Recreation) inherited.
 We are unsure of the agreement date.